muziejus/javascripting-english-major/11-geojson.md

 For these five locations, clearly I need their names, so I can tell them apart.
 I also need their coordinates.
 In other words, I’m already thinking about the data in terms of properties.
-Every `Place` object will have a `.name` property and a `.coordinates` property.
+Every `Place` `Object` will have a `.name` property and a `.coordinates` property.
 Better: it’ll have both a `.lat` property for its latitude and a `.lng` property for its longitude.